Breaking of Huygens-Fresnel principle in inhomogeneous Tomonaga-Luttinger liquids: Diagonalization of the inhomogeneous TLL Hamiltonian with a mass term

 with suitable boundary conditions.
 (Note that if the Sturm-Liouville problem is regular for $M = 0$, then it is also regular for $M \neq 0$.)

 Even though Sturm-Liouville theory guarantees that there is a complete basis of orthonormal eigenfunctions, it may be non-trivial to construct them and find the corresponding eigenvalues for the more general case above.
-For this reason it is useful to (formally) solve this problem by expressing the eigenmodes of the Hamiltonian for $M \neq 0$ as linear combinations of those for $M = 0$ \cite{Note4}.
+For this reason it is useful to (formally) solve this problem by expressing the eigenmodes of the Hamiltonian for $M \neq 0$ as linear combinations of those for $M = 0$.
+(This approach is formal since we do not address questions about unitary equivalence between the Hilbert spaces for $M = 0$ and $M \neq 0$ nor do we discuss how this affects the zero modes, since this is beyond the scope of this paper.)

-We expand the Hamiltonian \eqref{HJ} using the eigenfunctions $f_{n}(x)$ corresponding to $H_{F} = H_{F, M = 0}$, which yields
+We expand the Hamiltonian \eqref{H_F_M} using the eigenfunctions $f_{n}(x)$ corresponding to $H_{F} = H_{F, M = 0}$, which yields

 where we defined

 By expanding $F(x)$ in these eigenfunctions, $F(x) = \sum_{n = 0}^{\infty} f_{n}(x) F_{n}$, and inserting this into \eqref{couplings}, we obtain

 From this we can read off a number of properties.
 First of all, if $F_{n''}$ decays sufficiently slow, then $J_{n, n'}$ is small for $n, n' \ll n''$, since the integral is oscillatory.
 Similarly, if $F_{n''}$ decays sufficiently fast, then $J_{n, n'}$ is small for $n, n' \gg n''$, again since the integral is oscillatory.
 This property is important and shows that the effect of adding the mass term affects most strongly the low-lying modes.